Lawd-STAR/DetStream-Vision-Agents/agents-core/stream_agents/core/events/EVENT_SYSTEM.md

 ### Base Event Structure

-All events inherit from `BaseEvent` which provides:
+All plugin events inherit from `PluginBaseEvent` which provides:

 ```python
 @dataclass